joheli/copyfiles/README.md

-# copyfiles
+# copyfiles.py

-Copies files to directories specified in a text file
+This python script copies files to directories specified in a text file.

 # Usage

-Checkout the help message to get aquainted with the usage of copyfiles:
+Call the script with flag ```-h``` to display a help message:

 ```
 $ python copyfiles.py -h